 2. Paid advertising

 Spending a lot of money on producing high-quality content will be ineffective if you don’t have a way of getting it out there.
-Paid advertising should also form a significant section of your social media marketing budget.
+Paid advertising should also form a significant section of your SMM budget.
 Each social media platform is unique and has its advantages and disadvantages.
 Each platform also has a specific user majority and age group.
 In order to understand which platform is the right one for your company, you must create marketing personas and do some research.
 Try to understand what age range you are trying to reach and research what platform they use the most.
 Remember, more is not always better.
 It is better to spend a significant amount of money on ads on a platform you know will reach your target audience and will boost sales, then on small amounts of ads on every platform available.
-All social media platforms have different offers for boosting posts and running campaigns.
+All social media platforms have different offers for boosting posts and running campaigns, depending on your SMM budget.
 Here are some of the most popular platforms according to the experience of top marketing agencies in Los Angeles.

 Facebook offers a whole range of options, such as slideshow ads and Instant Experience ads.
 The price for these ads changes according to visibility, how long you want to run the ads, and how often.
 Facebook is mostly used by people ages 18–44, with the biggest demographic group being men at ages 25–34.
 So, if you are aiming for a different demographic, then consider some other options.
 Facebook messenger is more global, as it is more of a communication app and is used by many more people.
 It is also more often used in a day than Facebook is, as people open the app every time they receive or want to send a message.
 Ads on the Messenger app are placed in the inbox feed and are easily noticed.
 You can also create a page that will automatically answer any questions a customer may have about what you offer.
 It is also an easy way for interested customers to get in contact with you immediately after they see the ad.